Art at Central Synagogue

 “Unweavings: Laurie Wohl’s Spiritual Narratives”

 Artist Laurie Wohl’s unique “unweavings” exist at the intersection of art and worship, text and textile.
-Experience the celebrated artist’s visual interpretations of Jewish life, wisdom, prayer, and music with pieces from two series: The Meditation Project (a manifestation of Rabbi Angela Buchdahl’s virtual meditation practice at Central Synagogue during the pandemic) and The Shabbat Project (inspired by Shabbat services).
+The piece included the artist’s visual interpretations of Jewish life, wisdom, prayer, and music with pieces from two series.

 Shamor v’Zachor (Protect and Remember): Photographs by Fran Kaufman